Skip to content

 Look up from almost anywhere in Sarajevo and you see the war’s clearest mark: fields of white gravestones climbing the surrounding hillsides, most of them dated between 1992 and 1995.
 When the established cemeteries came under fire or filled, the city buried its dead wherever it safely could - on slopes, in parks, and in the green areas around the Koševo stadium, where an auxiliary football pitch became a graveyard.

 The largest of these wartime cemeteries is Kovači, the martyrs’ memorial cemetery above the old town, its ranks of slim white markers rising steeply up the hill.
-It is also the resting place of Alija Izetbegović, the country’s first president, whose grave sits under an open pavilion at the top.
+It’s also the resting place of Alija Izetbegović, the country’s first president, whose grave sits under an open pavilion at the top.
 Nearby, the older Lav (Lion) cemetery by the stadium holds graves from the siege among its earlier ones.
 These are active places of mourning, not viewpoints; if you go, keep to the paths, dress and behave as you would at any cemetery, and let the sheer number of stones from those four years register on its own.

 In the city centre, in the green space of Veliki Park, a separate monument remembers the youngest of the dead: the memorial to the children killed during the siege, unveiled in 2009.
 A glass sculpture rises from a fountain, ringed by a bronze band cast from spent shell casings and imprinted with children’s footprints.
 The RDC counts 1,601 children among those killed in the siege; the memorial gives that figure a face.